bensialih/bonafide/README.md

 # bonafide

-basic application axum endpoint written in rust to receive logs from where and process them accordingly.
+basic udp application created to receive and consolidate logs.

 ## motivation

-a light weight fail2ban alternative taht doesnt eat up too much cpu and RAM.
+Trying to create a lightwight and specialized version of fail2ban that consumes a minimal amount of CPU and RAM.

 ## TODO
-- create api endpoint to receive log entries
+- [x] create api endpoint to receive log entries
+- [ ] create endpoint that receives both single and batch logs
-- pass api properties as env values
+- [ ] pass api properties as env values

-- debug any issues
-- make this deployable
+- [ ] Look to materlize for insperation on how data can be calculated with the lowewst latency.

-- test bottlenecks
+- [ ] test bottlenecks
-- benchmark
+- [ ] benchmark

+## setup

+- git clone repo
+- look at settings.toml and put in your own credentials
+- create a .env file with postgres database credentials.
+This is loaded when docker compose is ran.
+- docker-compose up in a separate termnial
+- cargo run
+- send udp packets to endpoint.